Shahriar-Kariman/CS3873_Assignment_5/CS3873_Assignment_5.md

 ### Part A - Message Integrity

-If Alice computes a hash from the message then sends both the hash with the message then Bob can recalculate the hash and compair his result with the hash he recived from Alice he should find that they are the same if there was no error.
+If Alice computes a hash from the message then sends both the hash with the message then Bob can recalculate the hash and compare his result with the hash he received from Alice he should find that they are the same if there was no error.

 ### Part B - Confidentiality